locize/blog/source/_posts/what-is-i18n.md

 Businesses should study local consumer behaviors to tailor their product offerings and marketing strategies.

-For example the Big Mac Index provides a simplified way to understand the complexities of international markets.
-The Big Mac is a globally standardized product, allowing for a straightforward comparison of prices across countries.
+Using the Big Mac Index as an example, it gives a basic way to see how prices vary worldwide, because the Big Mac is standardized globally.

 ![big mac](bigmac.jpg)

-<a href="https://www.statista.com/statistics/274326/big-mac-index-global-prices-for-a-big-mac/" title="The Switzerland's $7.73 Big Mac">The Switzerland's $7.73 Big Mac</a>, compared to the U.S. ($5.58) and the Euro area ($5.82), highlights the significance of adapting product pricing and strategies through internationalization (i18n) to account for local market conditions and consumer purchasing power.
+>, compared to the U.S. ($5.58) and the Euro area ($5.82), highlights the significance of adapting product pricing and strategies through internationalization (i18n) to account for local market conditions and consumer purchasing power.

+The fact that a <a href="https://www.statista.com/statistics/274326/big-mac-index-global-prices-for-a-big-mac/" title="Big Mac costs">Big Mac costs</a> $7.73 in Switzerland, versus $5.58 in the U.S. and $5.82 in the Euro area, shows how important it is to adjust prices and strategies for different markets through internationalization (i18n).
+This takes into account the local market situations and how much people can pay.

-Localization goes beyond pricing; it includes adapting products, marketing messages, and customer experiences to align with local cultures and norms.
-Businesses should be aware of cultural nuances and tailor their offerings accordingly.
+But it's not just about changing prices.
+Localization also means changing products, marketing, and the customer experience to fit local cultures and expectations.
+Companies need to understand these cultural differences and customize their products and services to meet them.

 <div style="border-left: 0.5px solid orange;padding: 0.5rem 2rem">
 <h3 style="color:orange;"> Grow global with locize</h3>